abdelfatah18/GitHubCloneProject/README.md

+# GitHubCloneProject
-Objective: This project is for practicing Git branching, merging, and conflict resolution.
+This repository is for practicing branching and resolving merge conflicts.

-Modification in main branch.
+Modification made directly on GitHub.